-/s/ Gregory S. Skinner

-Gregory S. Skinner
+/s/ Gregory S. Skinner Gregory S. Skinner Viae President of Finance and Admin

-Vice President of Finance and Chief Financial Officer

-(Principal Accounting Officer)
+Vice President of Finance and Administration and Chief Financial Officer (Principal Accounting Officer)

-The foregoing certification is being furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code) and is not being filed as part of the Form 10-Q or as a separate disclosure document.
+\ The foregoing certification is being furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code) and is not being filed as part of the Form 10-Q or as a separate disclosure document.